zufarzhan/kyc-pep-flow-example/README.md

 - This app uses https://www.brreg.no/ API to get information about board members of a Norwegian company by given organization number
 - PEP dataset was obtained from https://www.opensanctions.org/ on 01.04.2023
 - Data for this app includes only Norwegian PEP, extracted from the dataset described above
+- Norwegian PEP were extracted using RBQL query of the Rainbow CSV VSCode extension.
+Some names might be missing in the extracted data even though they are present on the Open Sanctions website
 - This project uses SQLite database.
-You can find the pep_norway.db file with Norwegian PEP in the "db" folder.
+You can find the pep_norway.db file with Norwegian PEP in the "db" folder
   <br/>

 ## Installation instructions / How to run